- Biennial Funding

 - Detailing agreements may not exceed a 12-month period or the end of a Congress, whichever occurs first.

-- Committees are not required to reimburse for detailees, except for detailees from the Government Printing Office (GPO).
+- Committees are not required to reimburse for detailees, except for detailees from the Government Publishing Office (GPO).
 Detailees assigned from GPO require full reimbursement from committee funds.
 The total number of non-reimbursable detailees, at one time, must remain at or below 10% of the committee's staff ceiling.

 - Detailees remain employees of the detailing department or agency, and are not employees of the House.
 Therefore, any travel by detailees will be undertaken pursuant to the authority of the detailing department or agency.
 Reimbursement of travel to the department or agency will be from committee funds and subject to the detailing agreement.